project-ncl/pnc/README.md

   * Use -Dauth.eap.home=``<path to your EAP installation>`` with you build command, if you want EAP configure for Keycloak.
   According the http://docs.jboss.org/keycloak/docs/1.1.0.Final/userguide/html/ch08.html#jboss-adapter-installation installation will be performed on server for the given path.

-Before running the PNC it is recommended to update the pnc-config.json and set "authenticationProviderId" to "Keycloak" instead of the default "JAAS".
+Before running the PNC you have to update the pnc-config.json and set "authenticationProviderId" to "Keycloak" instead of the default "JAAS" if you want to use Keycloank authentication.

 ## Configuring the Openshift pod definitions